-Replacing the pier is listed in the Fort Clinch 10-Year Plan Proposed Improvements (see a summary from the draft plan below).
+Replacing the pier is in the Fort Clinch 10-Year Plan Proposed Improvements (summary from draft plan below).

 See the full 202-page Fort Clinch draft management report online at www.fldeptnet.org.
 Note that page 106 in the PDF file states, “In the event that the pier needs to be removed in its entirety, the Florida Division of Recreation and Parks will replace the pier as funding becomes available.”

 Whatever your thoughts on the pier and the park’s other proposed improvements, now’s the time to share your feedback with the Office of Park Planning at Florida DEP.
 Inform the park system of your views about its 10-year management plan by March 30, 2017 deadline as follows: Call (850) 245-3070 or send an email with the park name “FORT CLINCH” in the subject line to: Tyler.Maldonado@dep.state.fl.us